gatgui/SeExprArnold/README.md

       Rr_refr
       Rr_diff
       Rr_gloss

-      // The following extras require 'frame', 'fps', motion_start_frame' and 'motion_end_frame'
-      // to be defined on option node:
+   Additionally, when 'frame', 'fps', motion_start_frame' and 'motion_end_frame' are defined on option node, the following extra variables may be accessed:

       fps
       frame                : render frame
       sample_frame         : 'time' in frame